Salaries and Analytics

 Allow salaried employees to impact your Hourly-Labor Analytics when they work scheduled floor shifts.

-Dolce's Solution: For analytic purposes, allow for the input of an Hourly Floor Wage, so that a salaried employee looks like a typical employee for Hourly-Labor Analytics when they work a floor shift.
-Management analytics will accordingly tie to the portion of a manager's salary that was not worked as floor hours.
+Teamwork's Solution: For analytic purposes, allow for the input of an Hourly Floor Wage, so that a salaried employee looks like a typical employee for Hourly-Labor Analytics when they work a floor shift.
+Salaried analytics will accordingly tie to the portion of an employee's salary that was not worked as floor hours.
 Thus, a business can ascertain its true cost of management.

-Compare the following analytics table to the un-manipulated table above; in both cases a manager worked 40 hours on the floor.
-In the table in Option 1 above, Management was $700.
-In the table below which sets the manager's Floor-Wage at $10/hr, you can see that the labor is divided between Hourly Labor $400 and Management Labor $300.
+Compare the following analytics below in Table B to the un-manipulated analytics in Table A; in both cases a manager worked 40 hours on the floor.
+In Table A, with the salaried Option 1 above, $ Salary is $700.
+In Table B, which sets the salaried employee's Floor Wage at $10/hour, you can see that the labor is divided between $ Hourly at $400 and $ Salary at $300.

 (Note: the analytic manipulation has no impact on payroll.)